 On arrival at Battle Island, we set up camp and hike approximately 2km to the lighthouse where we have a chance to meet Bert the lighthouse keeper and tour the lighthouse.
 We dine under the stars tonight and fall asleep to the sounds of waves crashing on the shore.

-*NB: Should we have a confirmed group of less than 8 participants with an agreed upon small group supplement, we will use two-person kayaks for the paddling excursion.
+*NB: Should we have a confirmed group of less than 8 participants, we will use two-person sea kayaks for the paddling excursion.

 We enjoy a quiet morning at our island camp, then continue paddling the sheltered waterways of the Rossport Islands - The largest archipelago on Lake Superior.
 The islands provide not only protection from the elements, but are also rich in wildlife and beauty, making this a favourite spot among paddlers.
 This area contains unique, ancient rock formations as well as pristine waterways, shipwrecks, beautiful beaches and historical cultural sites, receiving the recognition of Parks Canada who have designated the archipelago a National Marine Conservation Area.
 This afternoon, we return to Rossport Marina and transfer to a cozy inn for the evening.

 The Voyageur Trail Association is working to build a continuous wilderness-style hiking trail all the way from Sudbury through Sault Ste Marie to Thunder Bay - A distance of approximately 1100km along the north shores of Lake Huron and Lake Superior.
 One of the most spectacular (signed and groomed) sections is known as the Casque Isles Trail (also designated as part of the Trans Canada Trail).
 This rugged 53km footpath stretches from Rossport to Terrace Bay, passing old gold mines, suspension bridges, fossil deposits, trappers' cabins, and caves adorned with pictographs from ancient First Nations peoples.